chiqors/chiqors/README.md

 ![d](https://raw.githubusercontent.com/chiqors/chiqors/master/chiqors.png)
 ## Hi 👋 I am Chiqo!
 I am a software developer who is passionate about stuff like web and cloud development.
-I am  I have just started tech-blogging!
+I have just started tech-blogging!

 - 👨🏽‍💻 Currently learning in React Development.
 - 🤝 Open for collaborations in web development (frontend or backend).